Hemanth7022/Hemanth7022/README.md

 ## 🧑‍💻 About Me

-Hey!
 I'm **Hemanth**, a  AI & ML student I build things at the intersection of **machine learning**, **graph neural networks**, and **real-world problem solving** — from detecting UPI fraud to making cities smarter with data.

 I love working on problems that actually matter.
-Whether it's catching financial fraud before it happens or helping city planners make better decisions, I'm all about using AI where it counts.
+And which makes me explore domains that im intrested in and also give a practical understanding of that particular domain .